 A rating of five is very good, working down to a zero which means urgent improvements are needed.
 If the rating is under five the officer will explain what improvements need to be made.

-If you are unhappy with the rating you can:
+If you're unhappy with the rating you can:

 From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labeling and information about food allergens to their customers.
 For more information about allergens visit the Food Standards Agency's website.

-You can report a food premises if you think it is not following hygiene rules by calling 01622 602202.
+You can report a food premises if you think it isn't following hygiene rules by calling 01622 602205.

-We'll investigate your complaint as quickly as we can and contact you within 5 working days.
+We'll investigate your complaint as quickly as we can and contact will you within 5 working days.
 Some complaints can take up to 30 days, however we'll keep you updated every step of the way.